Commander Jake Lewis

 Lured into a false sense of security as they felt the resistance of their captives whittle down, one of Jake’s interrogators made a critical misstep.
 Called away to deal with something on the bridge, he left Jake alone in a room with his PADD for a few moments.
 It was all he needed.
 Using techniques he had learned as a smuggler, he broke into their computer system, determining where they were and what the facility was for and sending a narrow-beam transmission with the ascertained information to the nearest Starfleet outpost.
 He heard nothing further for days, but then about a week later, they were simply beamed out of the facility.
 He thought the ordeal was over, but in the transporter room, the freed captives found themselves immediately detained by a number of Starfleet personnel wearing no rank or insignia.
 They were blindfolded and transferred to a brig where they stayed for five days, given nothing except food, water and first aid.

 When at last they were let go, they found themselves on Earth at the headquarters of Starfleet Intelligence, where they were ordered to sign confidentiality documents about what they had or hadn’t seen.
 After that, Jake was awarded a Distinguished Service Cross, although the description of what exactly he had been a part of was kept from him.
-While a small consolation for the trials he had endured and the risks he had taken, he would much rather have had some answers.
+A small consolation for the trials he had endured and the risks he had taken, he would much rather have had some answers.
 It was the second time that Starfleet Intelligence had come into Jake’s life, and neither encounter thus far had been positive in any way.

 With the Dominion War heating up, plenty of senior combat posting were opening up as ships rolled out of drydock.
 It was in this context that Jake was swiftly offered a posting as Chief Strategic Officer on the USS Hornet, a ship directly engaged in combat operations against the Dominion.
 The offer to strike back at his captors was appealing, and thus he accepted immediately, returning to the field only a week after his rescue, shaking off his bad feelings about Starfleet Intelligence, at least for the moment.

-USS Hornet – The Crucible of War
+The Crucible of War

 Over the following year, Jake was essential in combat operations aboard the USS Hornet.
 They engaged Dominion forces on numerous occasions, and his Commanding Officer routinely gave him high evaluations.
 In one such encounter during a skirmish with Breen forces, their Executive Officer was killed when a torpedo struck the ship midsection.
 Jake temporarily stepped into the role and helped bring the situation back under control.